Bitfeller/global_cell/README.md

 # Global Cell
 A thread-safe, async-friendly global mutable cell implementation for Rust, built on primitives.
+Note: this crate uses nightly 2024 features to optimize performance.

 ## Features
 - **Thread-safe**: Built to be shared and accessed quickly between threads